Ph.D. in Educational Mathematics

 This program is a traditional, on-campus program.
 Students who enter the program with a Master's degree typically finish in four or five years.
 Most students in the program are supported as TAs.
 For details, see our financial support page.
 Some additional information about our program can be found on our Graduate Studies page.

 Applicants should possess a master's degree in mathematics or mathematics education.
 Those with a strong bachelor's degree in mathematics apply to the "Master's Degree en route to Ph.D." option.
 It is expected that students will have had a senior level or beginning graduate level course in each of abstract algebra, linear algebra, point-set topology, and real or complex analysis; applicants not having this background may be required to take additional courses to prepare for the coursework in the program.
 Applicants to this program need to fill out the graduate school application; submit at least three letters of recommendation with the UNC cover sheet; submit current general GRE scores (the subject exam is not required); submit official transcripts from all undergraduate and graduate institutions attended; submit a CV (curriculum vitae); and must provide an essay of approximately 500 words about their personal educational goals and specific interest in the University of Northern Colorado's Educational Mathematics Ph.D. program.
-Questions about our program or about the application process should be sent to Dr. Nathaniel Miller, Graduate Coordinator.
+Questions about our program or about the application process should be sent to Dr. Hortensia Soto-Johnson, graduate recruitment and induction coordinator.

 The application deadline for this program is February 15.
 All application materials must be received by this date in order to be considered for admission to the program starting the following Fall semester.
 This program only admits students starting in the Fall semester.

-Mathematicians with interest and experience in mathematics education research who teach Ph.D. mathematics courses and participate on Ph.D. dissertation committees (sometimes as co-advisor):
+Our Mathematicians: Many of the mathematicians in our program have interest and experience in mathematics education research, teach Ph.D. mathematics courses and participate on Ph.D. dissertation committees (sometimes as co-advisor).

 - Dean Allison (Ph.D.
 Mathematics, U. of Missouri): Differential geometry; undergraduate curriculum reform in discrete mathematics, calculus, and differential equations.